buturo-eric/FlightManagementSystem_WebTech/README.md

 * Developed by: **
 	- Buturo Eric

 Feel free to contribute or report issues.
-We appreciate your feedback!
+I appreciate your feedback!